niell-ion/crossing-docs/docs/crossing_setup.md

-### Arm Setup
+### Crossing Arm Setup

 !!! tip
-    Refer to the Western Cullen Hayes service and Installation manual for detailed information regarding.
+    Refer to the Western Cullen Hayes service and Installation manual for detailed arm installation and counterweighting instructions.

 Multiple arm sections are provided for installations requiring specific arm lengths.
 Two metal sections are included, two middle sections, and one end section.
 Refer to the following table to determine the correct arm setup procedure for your specific installation length.